- Career + Alumni

 - Life at SCAD

 The professional M.Arch. degree is accredited by the National Architectural Accrediting Board.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a six-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
+A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.

 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

 The Savannah College of Art and Design School of Building Arts offers the following NAAB-accredited degree program: M.Arch.
 (180 undergraduate credits plus 90 graduate credits).
 Next accreditation visit: 2021.